ollies5/WaymoTakeoutViewer/README.md

 - Multi stop trips
 - The UI in general (although recently improved!)

+This web app is designed to be easy to use - just a single file to download that's ready to go.

 ## Usage
 1) Download `index.html` and open it up in your chosen web browser
 2) Upload your archive with the takeout data (everything stays local and is processed on your device)